BiFuzz: A Two-Stage Fuzzing Tool for Open-World Video Games: Abstract

 \section{Abstract}

-Open-world video games present a broader search space than other games, posing challenges for test automation.
-Fuzzing, which generates new inputs by mutating an initial input, is commonly used to uncover failures.
+Open-world video games present a broader search space than other video games, posing challenges for test automation.
+Fuzzing, which generates new inputs by mutating an initial input, is commonly used to uncover issues.
 In this study, we proposed BiFuzz, a two-stage fuzzer designed for automated testing of open-world video games, and investigated its effectiveness.
 The results revealed that BiFuzz mutated the overall strategy of gameplay and test cases, including actual movement paths, step by step.
-Consequently, BiFuzz can detect `stucking' failures.
-The tool and its video are at \url{https://github.com/Yusaku-Kato/BiFuzz}.
+Consequently, BiFuzz can detect character stuck issues.
+The tool and its video are at \url{https://github.com/Yusaku-Kato/BiFuzz} and \url{ https://www.youtube.com/watch?v=VOrHfnLJSbk}.